-Disability We will: provide any reasonable adjustments to ensure disabled people have access to our services, employment, and volunteering opportunities seek to maintain equality of access to information and provide appropriate support.
-This could include for example loop systems; alternative formatting; and sign language interpretation Marriage or civil partnership Pregnancy or We will: ensure that no individual is disadvantaged because of their relationship status.
+Disability - We will:

+- provide any reasonable adjustments to ensure disabled people have access to our services, employment, and volunteering opportunities - seek to maintain equality of access to information and provide appropriate support.
+This could include for example loop systems; alternative formatting; and sign language interpretation.

+Marriage or civil partnership - We will:

+ensure that no individual is disadvantaged because of their relationship status.
 Manchester Deaf Centre recognises all our employees right to a healthy work life balance.

+Pregnancy or maternity - We will:

+• ensure that no individual is disadvantaged and that we take account of the needs of our employees' pregnancy, maternity, or adoption needs.

+Gender Identity - We will:

+- Treat Trans people and people who are non-binary and nongender supportively and according to their individual needs. - Respond to transphobic incidents swiftly and sensitively. - Use inclusive language (people rather than men and women for example). - Campaign for a broader view of gender identity that is not limited to the current narrow view of gender reassignment in the 2010 Equality Act.

+Race -We will:

-We will: maternity ensure that no individual is disadvantaged and that we take account of the needs of our employees' pregnancy, maternity, or adoption needs Gender We will: Identity Treat Trans people and people who are non-binary and nongender supportively and according to their individual needs Respond to transphobic incidents swiftly and sensitively Use inclusive language (people rather than men and women for example) Campaign for a broader view of gender identity that is not limited to the current narrow view of gender reassignment in the 2010 Equality Act Race We will: challenge racism wherever it occurs, including institutional racism; respond swiftly and sensitively to racist incidents actively promote race equality within Manchester Deaf Centre and through our work take positive action to redress the negative impact of institutional racism Religion or belief We will:ensure that people's religion or beliefs and related observances are respected and accommodated wherever possible respect people's beliefs where the expression of those beliefs does not impinge on the legitimate rights of others Sex We will: take positive action to redress the negative effects of discrimination against women and men offer equal access for women and men to representation, services, employment, training and pay and encourage other organisations to do the same ensure that all employees, male or female, have the right to the same contractual pay and benefits for carrying out the same work, work rated as equivalent work or work of equal value Sexual We will: orientation ensure that we take account of the needs of lesbians, gay men, bisexuals, and people who are questioning their sexuality Avoid making assumptions about a person's sexuality.
-Use gender neutral terms such as partner etc. Ensure lesbians, gay men, bisexuals, and people who are questioning their sexuality are explicitly included in all our policies.
-Challenge homophobia wherever it occurs and respond swiftly and sensitively to homophobic incidents Ex-offenders We will:
+- challenge racism wherever it occurs, including institutional racism. - respond swiftly and sensitively to racist incidents. - actively promote race equality within Manchester Deaf Centre and through our work. - take positive action to redress the negative impact of institutional racism.

+Religion or belief - We will:

+- ensure that people's religion or beliefs and related. - observances are respected and accommodated wherever possible. - respect people's beliefs where the expression of those beliefs does not impinge on the legitimate rights of others.

+Sex - We will:

+- take positive action to redress the negative effects of discrimination against women and men. - offer equal access for women and men to representation, services, employment, training and pay and encourage other organisations to do the same. - ensure that all employees, male or female, have the right to the same contractual pay and benefits for carrying out the same work, work rated as equivalent work or work of equal value.

+Sexual orientation - We will:

+• ensure that we take account of the needs of people who identify as lesbian, gay, bisexual, intersex, asexual, transgender, queer and people who are questioning their sexuality.

+- Avoid making assumptions about a person's sexuality.
+Use gender neutral terms such as partner etc. - Ensure lesbians, gay men, bisexuals, and people who are questioning their sexuality are explicitly included in all our policies. - Challenge homophobia wherever it occurs and respond swiftly and sensitively to homophobic incidents.

+Ex-offenders - We will:
-• Prevent discrimination against our employees or volunteers

-regardless of their offending background (except where there is a known risk to children or vulnerable adults)
+• Prevent discrimination against our employees or volunteers regardless of their offending background (except where there is a known risk to children or vulnerable adults).

-Socioeconomic Background
+Socioeconomic Background -We will:

-We Will:

-- actively promote the inclusion of people and communities from disadvantaged socio-economic backgrounds (or workingclass backgrounds) throughout all Manchester Deaf Centre work - ensure that people from differing socio-economic backgrounds are given equal access to our employment, volunteering, training, development, and promotion opportunities - take positive action to redress the negative impact of socioeconomic disadvantage
+- actively promote the inclusion of people and communities from disadvantaged socio-economic backgrounds (or working class backgrounds) throughout all Manchester Deaf Centre work. - ensure that people from differing socio-economic backgrounds are given equal access to our employment, volunteering, training, development, and promotion opportunities. - take positive action to redress the negative impact of socioeconomic disadvantage.